Dive Bomber (video game): Plot

-The player pilots a Grumman Avenger while hunting for the German battleship Bismarck.
-The player first must learn to fly the aircraft.
-The player' Avenger takes off from and lands on the aircraft carrier Ark Royal.
-The player selects one of four missions by drawing straws during the opening game sequence.
+Dive Bomber is a game in which the player flies a Grumman Avenger while searching for the German battleship Bismarck.
+The player first must learn to fly the plane before going on a mission.
+The player takes off from and lands on the aircraft carrier Ark Royal.
+The player selects one of four missions by drawing straws in the opening sequence of the game.

 Gameplay

 Dive Bomber has digitized sound.
-The player uses a mouse on the Atari ST and Amiga versions to make menu selections and fly the plane.
-The game employs several screens.
-The player uses the Pilot's Screen to fly the plane, with such controls as the brake, vertical speed, artificial horizon, and torpedo release.
-The player uses the Engineer's Screen to select fuel tanks and to set the fuel mixture and throttle.
-The player uses the Navigator's Screen to view a map of the surrounding area and the locations of enemy aircraft and ships.
-The player uses the Tail Gunner's Screen to see the enemy aircraft attacking from the rear, where they can be machine-gunned.
+The player uses a mouse with the Atari ST and Amiga versions for menu selections and when flying the aircraft.
+The game makes use of several screens.
+The player uses the Pilot's Screen when flying, using controls including the brake, vertical speed, artificial horizon, and torpedo release.
+The player uses the Engineer's Screen to choose fuel tanks and the fuel mixture as well as control the throttle.
+The player uses the Navigator's Screen to view an area map displaying where enemy aircraft and ships are located.
+The player uses the Tail Gunner's Screen to see behind the plane and use the machine guns against enemy aircraft attacking from the rear.
 Tips for flying the Avenger can be found in the player's manual.